A Physics-Based Continuum Model for Versatile, Scalable, and Fast Terramechanics Simulation

-in which the second term comes from the contribution of the plastic flow of the granular material, and $\dot{\lambda}$ and $\bar{\tau}$ are the plastic strain rate and equivalent shear stress, respectively.
+$\dot{\lambda}$ and $\bar{\tau}$ are the plastic strain rate and equivalent shear stress, respectively.
 Thus, once the phase of the granular material is determined, the stress tensor can be computed using Eq.~\ref{equ:stress_rate} and the density and velocity can be updated using Eqs.~\ref{eq:CRM_const} and~\ref{eq:CRM_eq}.
 We discuss the computation of $\dot{\lambda}$ and $\bar{\tau}$ in Sec.~\ref{subsec:PlasticFlow}.